Elephants Dream: Accolades

 Elephants Dream received the award for "Best Short Film" at the first European 3D Film Festival in 2010.

-In 2008, Elephants Dream was included in the Museum of Modern Art's (MoMA's) Design and the Elastic Mind exhibit.
+In 2008, Elephants Dream was included in the Museum of Modern Art (MoMA)'s Design and the Elastic Mind exhibit.

 Release

 On May 18, 2006, the film was released for as a direct download and via BitTorrent on the Official Orange Project website, along with all of the production files.

 DVD

 Everyone who pre-ordered the DVD before a certain time could have their name listed in the film's credits.
 The DVD set includes the NTSC and PAL versions on separate discs, a computer file of an HD version, and all the production files.

 Stereoscopic release

 In 2010, four years after the original release, the film was entirely re-rendered in stereoscopic 3D by Wolfgang Draxinger.
 The project was announced to the public in mid-September on BlenderNation, and premiered at the 2010 Blender Conference.

 The stereoscopic version was rendered in Digital Cinema Package (DCP) 2K flat resolution, with a slightly wider aspect format which required adjustment of the camera lens parameter in every shot.
 Many scenes in the original production files used flat 2D matte paintings which were integrated into the rendered images during the compositing phase.
 For the 3D production each matte painting had to be manipulated or entirely recreated into versions for each eye.

 Draxinger implemented a number of stereoscopic features in Blender to aid in the stereoscopic production process.
 However, these features were never merged into official versions of the Blender software.